ethereum-optimism/optimism/docs/op-stack/src/docs/releases/bedrock/differences.md

 ### JSON-RPC differences

-OP Stack uses the same [JSON-RPC API](https://eth.wiki/json-rpc/API) as Ethereum.
+OP Stack codebase uses the same [JSON-RPC API](https://eth.wiki/json-rpc/API) as Ethereum.
 Some additional OP Stack specific methods have been introduced.
 See the full list of [custom JSON-RPC methods](https://community.optimism.io/docs/developers/build/json-rpc/) for more information.